 Patrick sighed, ‘it’s not that easy, Preston and I have been talking and we don’t know how we can stop someone buying the house.’

 Abigail climbed up onto the chair and sat down.
 Putting her head on her paws she thought hard.
-And thought some more.
+And then thought some more.
 And then thought even harder.
 She was a very clever bear she was sure of it.
 ‘If we can’t stop someone buying the house, then why can’t we buy it?’

 ‘You can’t buy a house,’ laughed Preston, raising his eyes.
 ‘You’re a bear,’ he glanced at Grigs, ‘and.. well..’

 ‘So?’ said Abigail, ‘Patrick’s got money he took it to the shop.’
 She got to her paws, a feeling of excitement starting to bubble up from her tummy and she leant towards him.
 Preston coughed nervously.
-Abigail was sure she’d had another idea.
+Abigail was sure she’d had a good idea.
 ‘Patrick you earn money and …. you said when you earned money, no one knew you were a polar.’

 There was silence.
 ‘Abigail,’ said Patrick slowly, ‘I think you might be on to something…’